 The '+' "stacking" operator allows a single output table to include multiple data analyses.
 With '+', CTABLES divides the output table into multiple sections, each of which includes an analysis of the full data set.
 For example, the following command separately tabulates age group and driving frequency by gender:

-CTABLES /TABLE AgeGroup + qn1 BY qns3a.
+CTABLES /TABLE ageGroup + freqOfDriving BY gender.